microsoft/onnxruntime-genai/examples/python/phi-3-tutorial.md

 ## Introduction

-There are two Phi-3 mini models to choose from: the short (4k) context version or the long (128k) context version.
+There are many Phi-3 models to choose from: Phi-3 mini, Phi-3 small, Phi-3 medium, and Phi-3 vision (coming soon).
+There are short (4K/8K) context versions and long (128K) context versions to choose from.
 The long context version can accept much longer prompts and produce longer output text, but it does consume more memory.

-The Phi-3 ONNX models are hosted on HuggingFace: [short](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx) and [long](https://huggingface.co/microsoft/Phi-3-mini-128k-instruct-onnx).
+The Phi-3 ONNX models are hosted [here](https://huggingface.co/collections/microsoft/phi-3-6626e15e9585a200d2d761e3) in a collection on Hugging Face.

-This tutorial downloads and runs the short context model.
-If you would like to use the long context model, change the `4k` to `128k` in the instructions below.
+This tutorial downloads and runs the Phi-3 mini short context model.
+If you would like to use another model, please change the model name in the instructions below.

 ## Setup

 1. Install the git large file system extension

-   HuggingFace uses `git` for version control.
+   Hugging Face uses `git` for version control.
 To download the ONNX models you need `git lfs` to be installed, if you do not already have it.

    * Windows: `winget install -e --id GitHub.GitLFS` (If you don't have winget, download and run the `exe` from the [official source](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage?platform=windows))
    * Linux: `apt-get install git-lfs`